wang159/FDIntegral_Table/README.md

 # Fermi-Dirac integral using a table method in MATLAB

 This script allows one to calculate Fermi-Dirac integral and its inverse in MATLAB using a table lookup method.
-The tables are dervied from GNU Scientific Library (GSL): https://www.gnu.org/software/gsl/doc/html/specfunc.html#fermi-dirac-function
+The tables are dervied from GNU Scientific Library (GSL): https://www.gnu.org/software/gsl/doc/html/specfunc.html#fermi-dirac-function.
+This is a script in support of the Notes on Fermi-Dirac Integrals: https://arxiv.org/abs/0811.0116

 - **Calculate FD-Integral using table lookup.** No need to balance between speed and accuracy as in iterative methods.
 - **Batteries included.** Pre-made tables for common integrals are distributed with this package.